wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

-    'are as romantic as springtime love in curated gardens', 'live the abandon of summer abondance during countless fairs', 'are as melancholic as autumn in forested banquet halls', 'are as dark and imperious as monsson season in gloomy, lush towers', 'live the numbing heat of the dry season in vapor sky-barges', ];
+    'are as romantic as springtime love in curated gardens', 'live the abandon of summer abondance during countless fairs', 'are as melancholic as autumn in forested banquet halls', 'are as dark and imperious as monsoon season in gloomy, lush towers', 'live the numbing heat of the dry season in vapor sky-barges', ];
    gen_data['eladrinproblem'] = [